UtrechtUniversity/workshop-introduction-to-R-and-data/README.md

 Management Support](https://www.uu.nl/en/research/research-data-management).

 ## Upcoming course dates

-The next workshops will be given after the summer holidays.
-New dates will be announced soon!
+- Thursday 26 September 2019
+- Friday 25 October 2019

-Registration is mandatory; check the link for the workshop you are interested in for information on how to register or be put on the waiting list.
+Registration is mandatory, and opens 2 months in advance of the course; check the link for the workshop you are interested in for information on how to register or be put on the waiting list.

 ## Workshop description